From: Physics World September 2015, p10

 After 150,000 km of use for each vehicle, the gasoline car consumed an average of 6.1 litres per 100 km.
 All the while a battery-driven one consumed the equivalent of 6.4 litres per 100 km.

 The FCEV, however, guzzled the equivalent of 12.1 litres of gasoline per 100 km.
 “The FCEV powered with a European electricity mix is definitely a clear no-go strategy,” says Notter.
 “Transport with electric vehicles makes sense only if the vehicles are powered with electricity generated by renewable resources, such as solar, wind or water.”

 He adds, however, that when plenty of renewable electricity is available, FCEVs can play an important role in environmentally friendly transportation, along with battery and potentially also biogas-powered vehicles.

-Notter says that FCEV technology has improved substantially in recent years, noting that the “hydrogen to power” efficiency of such vehicles has reached about 60%, which compares to the thermodynamic theoretical maximum of 83%.
-The two main factors limiting widespread introduction of FCEVs, he says, are the lack of hydrogen refuelling stations and the technology cost.
+Notter says that FCEV technology has improved substantially in recent years.
+Thereby noting that the “hydrogen to power” efficiency of such vehicles has reached about 60%.
+That which compares to the thermodynamic theoretical maximum of 83%.
+The two main factors limiting widespread introduction of FCEVs, he says.
+For most importantly is the lack of hydrogen refuelling stations.
+Finally and the technology cost.